 When a person finds your business and blog through searching for a related topic or product, they are more likely to buy from you.
 SEO leads have a 14.6% close rate and even if a customer doesn’t buy from you directly after reading a post, they’re likely to return to your blog.

-Blogging influences 6% of e-commerce sales, and that number can grow as high as 12% for businesses that blog regularly.
+Blogging influences 6% of e-commerce sales, and that number can grow as high as 12% for businesses blogging regularly.
 Simply stated, blogging on a regular basis increases your sales and awareness.

 4. Establish credibility.